Skip to content

 3. Receiver: The object that receives the shadow. (e.g., floor, wall) -> mesh.receiveShadow = true

-[Performance Attention]
+[Performance Note]

 2. Object Configuration (Cast & Receive)